-An ingrown nail occurs when a piece of the nail digs into the skin, and puts pressure on the skin along the side of the toenail.
+An ingrown nail occurs when a piece of the nail digs into the skin and puts pressure along the side of the toenail.
 The area can become inflamed causing pain, redness and swelling.

 Ingrown toenails most commonly affect the big toe but can occur on any toe.
 It can even become so sensitive and painful that it's difficult to put on a shoe or sock, or even have the bed sheet cover it at night!

 There are several different causes of ingrown toenails.
 The condition can be hereditary, but can also be caused by improper nail trimming, injuries to the toenail area, and/or tight-fitting shoes.
 Pedicurist who try to trim or scrape too deeply along the nail borders are often to blame as well.
 Ingrown toenails occur most commonly on the great toes, but can affect the other toes as well.

 Once a problem develops along the side of the nail, the pressure increases as the nail grows.
 The nail will start to dig into the skin and start to be sensitive.

 If not treated properly the nail can penetrate the skin, which almost always leads to an infection and even more pain.
 It is very difficult (and painful!) to try and remove an ingrown toenail on your own.
 The nail is embedded so deeply in the nail groove that you can't see where to cut or when to stop.
 In addition, the deeper you cut the more it hurts.